KlaudiaBC/FST-Project-Empire-of-Thoughts/README.md

 Daily affirmations - 60% responders admit that motivation quotes and affirmation are quite important
 3. Useful:
-Q&A block - All of them consider the possibility to ask questions online as an important feature *Please see the full results attached*
+Q&A block - All of them consider the possibility to ask questions online as an important feature *Please see the full results attached - <a href="[https://www.djangoproject.com/](https://raw.githubusercontent.com/KlaudiaBC/FST-Project-Empire-of-Thoughts/main/static/images/readme/results.png)" target="_blank">here</a>*

 Following my course with Code Institute, I also took one of the challenges from the learning material and created a short video presenting the planning process.
 Please, see the video published on my YouTube channel: (link)